Pine Grove Theatre

 1 person favorited this theater

-In 1935 the theater was refurbished (probably to add sound) and the name was shortened to Hipp.
-It closed in the mid 1950’s.
-In October 1962, after a complete reconstruction (removal of the orchestra pit, balcony, and many exit doors) it reopened as the Pine Theaterwith “The Music Man”.
+In 1935 the theatre was refurbished (probably to add sound) and the name was shortened to Hipp Theatre.
+It closed in the mid-1950’s.
+In October 1962, after a complete reconstruction (removal of the orchestra pit, balcony, and many exit doors) it reopened as the Pine Theater with “The Music Man”.

 The theatre operated for seven days a week for a few years until going to weekends only.
 The upstairs was known as the Pine Terrace which hosted class reunions, wedding receptions, and banquests.
-Pine Terrace closed in the late 1970’s and the theater began to deteriorate.
+Pine Terrace closed in the late-1970’s and the theatre began to deteriorate.
 It closed in 1999.

 Just login to your account and subscribe to this theater